jlivingood/IETF-L4S-Deployment/Week3-PartA.md

    * If you try FaceTime on Mac, you can run the traffic generator on that same Mac
    * If you try FaceTime on iPhone or iPad, you can run the traffic generator on a Windows or Mac computer on the same router with the iPhone or iPad.
 1. Make a FaceTime call from your Apple device to ...
-   * A person/device that is not connected via your modem; an iPhone on cellular service will do
+   * A person/device that is not connected via your modem; an iPhone in your house on cellular service with Wi-Fi disabled will do
    * A person/device with iOS 17, iPadOS 17 or macOS 14 if possible
+   * Ask the callee's OS version if possible
 1. During the call, run the traffic generator
    * See if it affects your FaceTime experience